axelpale/apollonius/README.md

 - [A theorem on circle configurations](https://arxiv.org/abs/0706.0372) by *Jerzy Kocik* provided general insight to the theory of the problem and its special cases.

+## Versioning

+The versioning convention of the package follows [Semantic Versioning 2.0.0](http://semver.org/).

 ## License

 The apollonius source code is released under [MIT](LICENSE) license.

+The apollonius source code is open source and free to use.
+It is released under [MIT license](LICENSE).